-The 2nd Intelligence and National Security Conference, held on March 17 and 18, 2018, at Coastal Carolina University (CCU), represented a collaborative effort by the Intelligence and National Security Studies (INSS), Political Science, and the Women’s and Gender Studies (WGS) programs at Coastal Carolina University (CCU).
+The 2nd Intelligence and National Security Conference, held on March 17 and 18, 2018, at Coastal Carolina University (CCU), was a collaborative effort by the Intelligence and National Security Studies (INSS), Political Science, and the Women’s and Gender Studies (WGS) programs at Coastal Carolina University (CCU).
 It focused on the themes of careers and women in intelligence and national security, which it views as interrelated.

 This conference was organized as part of an upper-level course entitled “Women in Intelligence and National Security”, which was co-taught by Dr. Joseph Fitsanakis (INSS Program), Dr. Ina Seethaler (WGS Program), and Dr. Kaitlin Sidorsky (Political Science Program) at CCU.
 It was led by the course’s 16 students, who were also members of Women in Intelligence and National Security at CCU.
 They were: Lauren Altman, Katie Brooks, Antigua Clyburn, Clara Comiskey, Skylar Demartinis, Beth-Anne Eiring, Caitlyn Fegett, Monica Fulmer, Belle Griggs, Crystal Marzetti, Tanya Morse, Kaitlin Presnell, Allison Reilly, Maeve Stewart, Joseph Tedeschi, and Jenny Thorpe.